-The Loxton 1 WEF is mapped as falling primarily within the Eastern Upper Karoo vegetation type.
+The Loxton WEF 2 is mapped as falling primarily within the Eastern Upper Karoo vegetation type.
 However, the site verification and field assessment confirmed the presence of Upper Karoo Hardeveld and Southern Karoo Riviere within the site as well.
 All of these vegetation types have only been impacted to a limited extent by transformation, and are classified as Least Threatened.
 In terms of fauna, there are several listed fauna which occur in the area and which would potentially be impacted by the development.
 However, of these only the Karoo Dwarf Tortoise is considered likely to be present.
 The Riverine Rabbit is known from the area but was not confirmed from the site despite 12 weeks of camera trapping within areas of suitable habitat.
 The major sensitive features of the site including drainage lines, riparian areas and rocky hills habitat have been mapped as high or very high sensitivity and would not be impacted by turbine footprint areas.
 Some impact to these areas from limited amounts of overhead cabling or turbine access roads are considered acceptable.

-There are CBA 1 areas along the Southpoort River and a larger polygon feature in the north of the site that together would be impacted by the footprint of 5 turbines, which would have an overall footprint in these areas of less than 5 ha.
-This is considered highly unlikely to significantly impact the underlying biodiversity features.
-As such, the impact of the Loxton 1 development on the areas of CBA 1 is considered acceptable.
-The majority of the site and development footprint lies within an NFEPA Priority Subcatchment.
+The south of the site includes areas of CBA 1 and CBA 2, and under the laout assessed, there are 12 turbines within the CBA 2, which would have an overall footprint in these areas of approximately 20 ha.
+This is considered unlikely to significantly impact the underlying biodiversity features as these have been mapped in detail in the sensitivity mapping provided to the project.
+As such, the impact of the Loxton WEF 2 development on the areas of CBA 2 is considered acceptable.
+A large proportion of the site and development footprint lies within an NFEPA Priority Subcatchment.
 Although the development would potentially have negative impacts on the subcatchment and associated riparian environments through disturbance and changes to water quality downstream of the site as a result of erosion, pollution and other forms of disturbance and associated degradation of the freshwater ecosystems of the site, these negative impacts can be well-mitigated.
-With the effective implementation of the suggested mitigation and avoidance, it is unlikely that the development of the Loxton Wind Facility 1 would significantly compromise the long-term ecological integrity and associated ecosystem services of the affected FEPA Subcatchment.
+With the effective implementation of the suggested mitigation and avoidance, it is unlikely that the development of the Loxton Wind Facility 2 would significantly compromise the long-term ecological integrity and associated ecosystem services of the affected FEPA Subcatchment.

 The areas of CBA 1 and CBA 2 within the site are also mapped as NPAES Focus Areas.
-However, as there are no specific features of very high biodiversity value within the affected polygons and the site actually lies largely within a gap within the NPAES network of the area, the loss of these areas from the NPAES is considered to have low significance.
-The most important biodiversity feature of the site is considered to be the Soutpoort River and the development would have a low development footprint in this area as it would make use of existing road networks that run through areas in proximity to this feature.
+However, as there are no specific features of very high biodiversity value within the affected polygons and the loss of these areas from the NPAES is considered to have low significance after the implementation of avoidance and mitigation.
 As such, the overall impact of the development on NAPES Focus Areas is considered acceptable.

-Impact Statement - Loxton WEF 1 Impact on Terrestrial Biodiversity mitigation be implemented, the Loxton WEF 1 development is deemed acceptable from a terrestrial ecological impact perspective.
+Impact Statement - Loxton WEF 2 Impact on Terrestrial Biodiversity mitigation be implemented, the Loxton WEF 2 development is deemed acceptable from a terrestrial ecological impact perspective.
 In terms of cumulative impacts, the affected area has not been significantly impacted by renewable energy development to date and the contribution of the current wind farm development to cumulative impact is considered low and acceptable.
-It is thus the reasoned opinion of the specialist that the Loxton WEF 1 development should be authorised subject to the various mitigation and avoidance measures as indicated.
+It is thus the reasoned opinion of the specialist that the Loxton WEF 2 development should be authorised subject to the various mitigation and avoidance measures as indicated.

-There are no impacts associated with the development of the Loxton WEF 1 on terrestrial biodiversity that cannot be mitigated to an acceptable level.
+There are no impacts associated with the development of the Loxton WEF 2 on terrestrial biodiversity that cannot be mitigated to an acceptable level.
 As such, should all the proposed